SteeltoeOSS/Documentation/api/v4/configuration/spring-boot-provider.md

 ### Access Spring Boot Data

-Once the configuration has been built, the Spring Boot provider can be used to access Spring-style keys in .NET syntax.
+After the configuration has been built, you can use the Spring Boot provider to access Spring-style keys in .NET syntax.
 For example:

 ```csharp